dsdanielpark/ExceptNotifier/README.md

 ## Except Notifier Is All You Need.

-### Most explanations of exceptions use the try-except block as an example.
+### All explanations of exceptions use the try-except block as an example.
 However, if the try-except block is overridden, the program will send messages for exceptions that occurred without the try-except statement.

 <br>